Female Ejaculation Videos

 The connection between tension in these muscles and reaching orgasm is as follows: tensing these muscles increases your sexual arousal by stimulating the genitals, both with extra blood flow and with the muscular tension itself.

-Many women who masturbate by squeezing their thighs together find later in life that they are so habituated to this method of reaching orgasm that they cannot do so in any other way!
-(Although it's always possible to learn how to come quickly in other ways.)
+Many women who masturbate by squeezing their thighs together find later in life that they are so conditioned to this method of reaching orgasm that they cannot do so in any other way!
+(Although you can always learn how to come quickly in other ways.
+By asking your man to learn how to give you an orgasm, perhaps!)

 Step 2: Relax